-71. As just noted, election officials currently have no discretion under the regulations promulgated by the Board as to whether to count an unwitnessed absentee ballot-they must reject such a ballot and are only obligated to inform the voter as such within 90 days after the ballot rejection.

-72. Yet in the current pandemic, individuals living alone and not isolating with a potential witness in accordance with Executive Orders No. 53 and 55 have no safe means to have
+- 71. As just noted, election officials currently have no discretion under the regulations promulgated by the Board as to whether to count an unwitnessed absentee ballot-they must reject such a ballot and are only obligated to inform the voter as such within 90 days after the ballot rejection. - 72.
+Yet in the current pandemic, individuals living alone and not isolating with a potential witness in accordance with Executive Orders No. 53 and 55 have no safe means to have an individual witness and sign their ballot envelope.
+Under the Governor's orders, individuals should maintain at least six feet of distance from others with whom they do not live.
+These orders also reflect the consensus of doctors and public health officials.

-73. Older Virginians and those with certain preexisting medical conditions face even more grave risks by interacting with another individual to obtain a witness signature.
-But because COVID-19 can strike and kill individuals of any age and those without preexisting conditions, any individual living alone faces a real risk by seeking someone to witness their ballot.

-74. Enforcing the witness requirement in an environment in which COVID-19 is still being transmitted will likely prevent thousands of eligible Virginians from casting ballots.

-75. As of March 31, 2020, Virginia had over 5.73 million registered voters.
+- 73. Older Virginians and those with certain preexisting medical conditions face even more grave risks by interacting with another individual to obtain a witness signature.
+But because COVID-19 can strike and kill individuals of any age and those without preexisting conditions, any individual living alone faces a real risk by seeking someone to witness their ballot. - 74.
+Enforcing the witness requirement in an environment in which COVID-19 is still being transmitted will likely prevent thousands of eligible Virginians from casting ballots. - 75.
+As of March 31, 2020, Virginia had over 5.73 million registered voters.
 In the June 2018 Democratic and Republican primaries, over 541,000 Virginians cast ballots.
 And in the November 2016 general election, over 3.98 million Virginians cast ballots.
-While many of these individuals voted in-person, the combination of the COVID-19 outbreak, the loosening of absentee voting excuse requirements, and the examples from states like Wisconsin-where absentee ballot requests were five times higher in this year's primary than in the 2016 primary-indicate that voting by mail will explode in Virginia this year.
+While many of these individuals voted in-person, the combination of the COVID-19 outbreak, the loosening of absentee voting excuse requirements, and the examples from states like Wisconsin-where absentee ballot requests were five times higher in this year's primary than in the 2016 primary52-indicate that voting by mail will explode in Virginia this year.